 "Working out the time spent on unpaid childcare over the course of each month, I reckon I have four of my six grandchildren in my sole care for about 30 hours a month, not counting the occasional sleepover."

 Should grandparents, especially those who have given up work themselves in order to help, be compensated for their time?
 And if so, how much?
+Our latest childcare survey has revealed that one in five grandparents who provide childcare have given up work or reduced their working hours in order to look after their grandchildren

-...but, if you're of working age and are looking after your grandchildren under 12 regularly, you could be eligible to claim National Insurance credits that contribute towards your future State Pension.
+...but, if you're of working age and are looking after your grandchildren under 12 regularly, you could be eligible to claim National Insurance credits ("grandparents' credit") that contribute towards your future State Pension.
 More information here.

 If you are childminding so that the parents can go out to work, they could give up the Child Benefit credits they receive and donate them to you for the previous tax year.
 Both parties will need to apply for this to be done.